kekse1/count.php/README.md

 Caution: the 'AUTO' setting is also overridden in this case, so it's not possible to always use any arbitrary parameter (also important for security).
 Thus, you first have to create a value file to the corresponding string!

+### Readonly mode
+You can use the script regularily, but pass `?readonly=(1|y)`.
+That will only return/draw the current value without writing any files or cookies.
+The value is not changed then.
+So one can view it without access to the file system or the CLI mode.

 ### String filter
 All `$_SERVER` and `$_GET` are filtered to reach more security.